 The synthetic sounds of the Mellotron and minor chords of the “Rain Song,” would soon be washed away by the rolling sunny hills of the albums next track “Over The Hills and Far Away.”
 Jimmy Page’s reputation as being the master of the classic rock guitar lick carried over into the acoustic genre with one of the finest acoustic rock songs ever produced.
 The 12 string guitar riff that the listener encounters the second time around on the intro lays the ground work for Robert Plant’s soft acoustic style vocals.
-It when they get to that paint into the song when John Bonham and John Paul Jones come crashing into the song that defines Led Zeppelin as the greatest rock band of all time.
-Its simply a mesmerizing point in Led Zeppelin history when we hear Robert Plant scream, “Many have I loved, and many times been bitten.”
+It’s when they get to that point into the song when John Bonham and John Paul Jones come crashing into the song that one more time defines Led Zeppelin as the greatest rock band of all time.
+It’s simply a mesmerizing point in Led Zeppelin history when we hear Robert Plant scream, “Many have I loved, and many times been bitten.”

 “Dancing Days,” opened side two of the Houses of the Holy album.
 Jimmy Page’s great guitar riff encased in high end flange set the tone for the great track.
 All Led Zeppelin music still sounds great, but there is something about the tune “Dancing Days,” that sounds like it may have been released in the 1990’s.
 One can hear how inspired bands like Soundgarden and Pearl Jam were by the song “Dancing Days.”